Nigeria–Pakistan relations

-Nigeria–Pakistan relations refers to the bilateral relations between the nations of Pakistan and Nigeria.
+Nigeria–Pakistan relations are the bilateral relations between Pakistan and Nigeria.
 Pakistan maintains a High Commission in Abuja, while Nigeria also operates a High Commission in Islamabad as well as a consulate-general in Karachi.
 The Government of Pakistan plans to open a trade mission agency in Lagos and the Government of Nigeria is also expected to open its trade mission agency in Karachi.

 The two states have maintained a close relationship, which was described by the Defence Minister of Nigeria as "friendly" and like a "family tie".

-Both Nigeria and Pakistan are republics in the Commonwealth of Nations and members of the Organisation of Islamic Cooperation.
+Both countries are republics in the Commonwealth of Nations and members of the Organisation of Islamic Cooperation.

 History

 Relations between Pakistan and Nigeria are friendly, affable and strong.
 In January 2009, Nigeria's then Minister of Defence, Shittima Musa, announced that "Nigeria and Pakistan would continue to maintain closer relations" and stated that the two countries have also declared to forge closer military ties, especially in the areas of military training and transfer of technology.

 Nigeria and Pakistan are both members of the Organisation of Islamic Cooperation and the Commonwealth of Nations.